clarencesham/kasten-argocd/readme.md

 metadata:
   name: forbidden-species
 EOF
-git add forbidden-species-cm.yaml
+git add .
 git commit -m "Adding forbidden species" git push
 ```

-When deploying the app with Argo Cd we can see that a second restore point has been created
+When deploying the app with ArgoCD we can see that a second restore point has been created

 ## Phase 4 - The failure scenario